 The upside to being a food service worker is that the position can be lucrative, fun, and rewarding.
 While servers often work for minimum wage, they can earn a lot more in tips if they’re good at their job.
 Whether you’re working at a local diner or at a fine dining spot, the following food service skills are necessary and will impact your earning potential.
-If you’re a restaurant manager looking to hire staff, look for applicants who possess the following:

 Food Service Skills and Helpful Traits

 Attention to Detail